DESIGN DISTRICT

 © Knight Dragon Developments Ltd

+The buildings are clustered in four groups of four, each cluster enclosing a coworking yard peculiar to its cluster, with a primary shared courtyard in the centre.
 The front of house District Square is given a more formal orthogonal geometry, establishing its authority.
 In contrast the back of house coworking yards are irregular and tighter, giving them an attractive informality and inviting interaction between buildings at ground level.
 All the courtyards are ‘hidden’, being only glimpsed from outside the District, inviting pedestrians to discover each in turn.

 All the courtyards are permeable and connect to each other, having routes in and out at every corner.
 The result provides a sense of spatial containment but not confinement.The proposal of setting a series of buildings and room-like spaces in a network of pedestrian-only lanes defines the urban approach.
 Unlike a shopping centre or business park, the Design District’s lanes and courtyards are pedestrian, external and shared.
 It does not have front doors which close, or a roof which contains.
 It's a place the public can flow through and interact with; a new urban fragment of the city of London.
 With all the advantages of freedom of movement that being car-free allows.